davetayls/davetayls.github.com/_drafts/2017-05-16-the-power-of-typescript-for-react.md

 }
 ```

-As described in the docs out `IEntitiesState` will be a key-value object where the key is the name of the entity and the value is an object holding various pieces of information about each.
+As described in the docs, our `IEntitiesState` will be a key-value object where the key is the *name* of the entity and the value is an object holding various pieces of information about each.
 Let's define the next level then.

 ```typescript
 interface IEntitiesState {